2023 Solar Incentives Guide for Macedonia, OH - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC is applied to the total cost of solar system installation, including the panels themselves as well as accessories, labor and equipment.
-This credit can be claimed for panels installed after January 1, 2006 on a primary or secondary residence that you own and that is located in the United States.
+The ITC applies to the total cost of solar panel installation, including the panels themselves as well as labor, equipment and accessories.
+You can claim this credit for panels installed after January 1, 2006, on a primary or secondary residence located in the United States that you own.
 From its original value of 30% of the total cost, the credit has fluctuated slightly between 26-30%, and you may qualify for varying percentages depending on when your project was completed.
 There is no maximum amount you can claim.

 State & Local Solar Incentives